sibirbil/sibirbil.github.io/_pages/about.md

 Recent News
 ------

+- I will present our recent work on counterfactuals in optimization at the [PhD students colloquium](https://sites.google.com/view/yaemdoktorarencilerikolokyumu/kolokyum?authuser=0), Bilkent University, Turkey.

 - I am going to talk about explainable optimization at the [2nd EURO PhD School Data Science Meets Combinatorial Optimisation](https://sites.google.com/view/phd-school-dso-2025/symposium), Eindhoven University, The Netherlands.

 - Our [paper]((https://doi.org/10.1038/s41746-025-01854-1)) with M. Kuipers, U. Konus, B. J. J. M. Brundel has just appeared in **npj Digital Medicine**.

 - Our first [paper](https://doi.org/10.1016/j.ejor.2025.06.016) on explainable optimization with J. Kurtz and D. den Hertog is accepted for publication in **European Journal of Operational Research**.

+- I gave the plenary talk on "Artificial Intelligence and Explanation Methods in Optimization," at the 44th National Operations Research and Industrial Engineering Conference - [YAEM 2025](https://www.yaem2025.org/).

+- We organized the session "New Approaches in Explainable Optimization" at [EURO 2025](https://euro2025leeds.uk/), University of Leeds, UK.